 Canyon de Chelly As one of the longest continuously inhabited places in North America, Canyon de Chelly offers visitors a rare look into life in the Desert Southwest 1,000 years ago.
 You will get to explore distinctive architecture and artifacts that have been preserved with amazing quality.
 The Navajo people, whom have been living here for generations, have also infused an incredible amount of culture into this area giving it a mystic feeling.

-The Grand Canyon The Grand Canyon is undeniably one of the 7 Wonders of the World.
+The Grand Canyon The Grand Canyon is undeniably one of the 7 Natural Wonders of the World.
 The Colorado River has spent thousands of years cutting and carving to create this masterpiece.
 Across Arizona Tours will take you to some of the most stunning vistas that you will ever see.
-Plus, you will get to experience life at the canyon with many stops.
+Plus, you will get to experience life at the Canyon with many stops.